yonglin-wang/temporal-relation-annotation/README.md

+# Information for Annotators

+## Getting Started

+First, thank you for helping us with the annotation.
+Our fate is somewhat in your hands now (and vice versa).
+Go team!

-# How to use git for this task:
+### How to use git for this task:

 - Clone to local:
 ```